McDonald’s UK Modern Slavery Statement 2023

 UK

-Approximately 11% of McDonald’s restaurants in the UK were owned and operated by the Company at the end of 2022 with around 89% owned and operated by franchisees.
-McDonald’s UK, including its franchisees, have created over 2 million local jobs in the past 45 years and spent over £35 billion with UK businesses and contributed over £54 billion to the UK economy.
+Approximately 11% of McDonald’s restaurants in the UK were owned and operated by the Company at the end of 2023 with around 89% owned and operated by franchisees.
+McDonald’s in the UK, including its franchisees, have created over 2 million local jobs, spent over £35 billion with UK businesses and contributed over £54 billion to the UK economy since we opened in 1974.
 Alongside this, and with our partnerships we and our franchisees collectively hold with national and local groups to support the causes that matter to local communities, we are passionate about contributing to the areas in which we operate.

 McDonald’s Corporation